iuliaturc/detextify/README.md

 your prompts.

-Specifically, you'll observe all kinds of weird artifacts on your images from extra fingers on hands, to arms coming out of chests, to alien text written all around your images.
+Specifically, you'll observe all kinds of weird artifacts on your images from extra fingers on hands, to arms coming out of chests, to alien text written in random places.

 For generative systems to actually be use-able in downstream applications, we need to better control these outputs and mitigate unwanted effects.